WD Black SN750 full review

 Price & availability

 The SN750 is available in four capacities: 250GB, 500GB, 1TB and 2TB.
 There’s also a choice of ‘with heatsink’ or without.
-But even at the time of writing, a good six weeks after launch, there’s still no sign of the 2TB being available and you can’t yet buy one with a heatsink.
+But even at the time of writing, a good six weeks after launch, there’s still no sign of the 2TB being available.

-If you want that, either for its aesthetics of its superior cooling, you’ll have to wait as it isn’t something you can buy separately and bolt onto your existing drive.
+If you want the heatsink, either for its aesthetics of its superior cooling, just note that it isn’t something you can buy separately and bolt onto your existing drive.

 In terms of pricing, the 250GB costs £69.99/$79.99, 500GB is £109.99/$129.99, 1TB £219.99/$249.99 and 2TB is £464.99/$499.99.